 CDH administration, in its sole discretion, may convene a Harassment Board of Review.
-The Board will consist of teachers and administrators as determined by the administration and will make recommendations to the administration.
+The Board will consist of teachers and administrators who will make recommendations to the Principal and/or President.

 Cretin-Derham Hall iPad Policy

 This document addresses policies and procedures related specifically to CDH owned Apple iPads.
 In conjunction with Cretin-Derham Hall's Technology Acceptable Use Policy, it establishes the guidelines for acceptable use of iPads for CDH community members.
 This policy is based on a philosophy of